-Learning disability is a relatively new term in India.
 Learning disability means a disorder in one or more of the basic psychological processes involved in understanding or in using a language, spoken or written, which may manifest in an imperfect ability to listen, think, read, write, spell or do mathematical calculations.
+(Kirk)

 - There is a vast difference between the child's oral performance and written work or gap between potential and achievement.